I’m confused – are nuts a healthy snack?

-With the festive season looming, many of us will be tempted by nuts more often than usual, whether they’re nibbles at a party or a bowlful of nuts in their shells.
+Nut are often a tempting snack, whether they’re nibbles at a party or a bowlful of nuts in their shells.

 Nuts have a high fat content, so are high in energy.
 In most nuts this is mainly unsaturated fat: either polyunsaturated fats in walnuts and pine nuts, or monounsaturated fats in almonds, pistachios, pecans and hazelnuts, for example.